 Talk back.
 Follow your child's interests and let him be your guide when deciding what to talk about.
 For example, if your child is staring at a dog and babbling, make this the topic of conversation and repeat the word “dog” while pointing at the pup.

 Focus on routines and repetition.
 Daily activities such as bath time, mealtime, and changing time are ideal opportunities to have the same conversations with your baby each day.
 During these times, she will begin to pick up on key words and phrases and associate them with the activity.

 Model speech for your baby.
-To help your baby build language skills, speak in slow, short sentences and wait for him to try and repeat when he’s ready.
-Help him recognize objects and words through play ("Here's your ball.
+To help your baby build language skills, speak in slow, short sentences and wait for her to try and repeat when she's ready.
+Help her recognize objects and words through play ("Here's your ball.
 Let's hide the ball").

 Just remember that some children start talking early, and others take their time to utter their first words.
-Your baby will be on a roll with him words before you know it!
+Your baby will be on a roll with her words before you know it!